-Shai: Both Fonolo and Virtual Hold provide the functionality of replacing hold time with a call-back which is what we call, generically, “virtual queuing”.
-The concept has been around for decades, but is now gaining renewed interest because of rising consumer expectations.
+Shai: Both Fonolo and Mindful provide the functionality of replacing hold time with a call-back which is what we call, generically, “virtual queuing.”
+The concept has been around for decades but is gaining renewed interest because of rising consumer expectations.

-Virtual Hold is a real pioneer in the space, with deployments all over the world.
-They’ve been doing it [virtual queing] longer than anyone else.
+Mindful is a real pioneer in the space, with deployments all over the world.
+They’ve been doing virtual queuing longer than anyone else.
 Fonolo’s main innovation is offering virtual queuing as a cloud-based service.
 This innovation brings with it quicker deployment and lower cost.
-Virtual Hold’s solution requires on-premise deployment, which allows deeper integration, but with the trade-off of higher cost and complexity.
+Mindful’s solution requires on-premises deployment, which allows deeper integration, but with the trade-off of higher cost and complexity.

-Fonolo is also very strong with multi-channel call-back.
-When we first launched our product, we focused exclusively on click-to-call and visual IVR for the web and mobile so we have deep experience and a very polished offering on that front.
-We added “In Call Rescue” last year, for customers that dial-in directly, so now we cover all the bases.
-[Ed: Tune in to our next webinar where 1st United Services Credit Union will be our guest and will talk about how they deployed Fonolo across all three channels: web, mobile and voice.]
+Fonolo is also very strong with multi-channel call-backs.
+When we first launched our product, we focused exclusively on click-to-call and Web Call-Backs (formerly Visual IVR) for the web and mobile, so we have deep experience and a very polished offering on that front.
+We added “Voice Call-Backs” for customers who dial-in directly, so now we cover all the bases.

 Q: How does Fonolo’s pricing work?

 We have datasheets that include cost comparisons with VHT and Avaya.
-Just contact Chris McLean (firstname.lastname@example.org), our Director of Sales, and he will happily share them.
+Just contact Chris McLean (firstname.lastname@example.org), our Director of Strategic Accounts, and he will happily share them.